-Help Bring the Children back to Mr. Munn's Schoolhouse through Restoration and Preservatio
+Help Bring the Children back to Mr. Munn's Schoolhouse through Restoration and Preservation

 Oxford Historical Society, Oxford, CT 06478